 The flowers are 1-1/4 to 2 inches wide when open and appear to have a long stalk, but that is the corolla tube which has the ovary at the base, where there is also a small, linear floral bract.
 The 4-part flowers have large ovate yellow petals, broader near the tip, base narrowed.
 These have a notch at the tip.
 There are four green sepals.
 The flowers are perfect with 8 stamens that have yellow filaments and long yellow anthers that are held almost perpendicular to the filament.
 The pollen turns reddish as the flower matures.
 The ovary has a single style but with a 4-cleft stigma that looks like a "cross" shape.

 Seed: An elliptical seed capsule forms after the flower fades; the capsule tapers toward the base, unlike the Common Evening Primrose O. biennis L. where it enlarges.
 When mature, the capsule opens at the tip allowing the numerous small, light seeds (apprx.
 266,000 to the ounce) to be dispersed by wind shaking the stem.
-Seeds should be sown in a warm location and if stored, they should be kept in cold dry storage.
+Seeds should be sown in a warm location where they should germinate quickly, and if stored, they should be kept in cold dry storage.

 Habitat: Prairie Sundrops grows from a rhizomatous root system, which allows the plant to spread and form colonies.
 It does best in full sun, richer soils and wet mesic to dry mesic moisture conditions.
 Lack of full sun usually results in prostrate stems.
 While still found in the wild in some states, it is primarily grown as an ornamental.
 A century ago it was quite popular for that and is a beautiful addition to a garden.